suryxnshsingh/Eventsy/README.md

 React.js:Used for building the user interface with a component-based architecture, ensuring reusable and maintainable code.<br/>
 Axios: For making HTTP requests to the backend APIs.<br/>
-React Router: For managing client-side routing and navigation.
+React Router: For managing client-side routing and navigation.<br/>

 ### Backend:

-Node.js: As the runtime environment for building the server-side application.
+Node.js: As the runtime environment for building the server-side application.<br/>
-Express.js: A fast and minimalist web framework for Node.js, used for building the RESTful APIs.
+Express.js: A fast and minimalist web framework for Node.js, used for building the RESTful APIs.<br/>
-MongoDB: A NoSQL database used for storing and retrieving application data efficiently.
+MongoDB: A NoSQL database used for storing and retrieving application data efficiently.<br/>
-Mongoose: An Object Data Modeling (ODM) library for MongoDB, used to manage relationships between data and provides schema validation.
+Mongoose: An Object Data Modeling (ODM) library for MongoDB, used to manage relationships between data and provides schema validation.<br/>
-JWT (JSON Web Token): For secure user authentication and session management.
+JWT (JSON Web Token): For secure user authentication and session management.<br/>